BiteDasher/ualsv/README.md

 ## Recommendations:
 The `check` function is executed BEFORE installing packages from the `$packages` and `$aur` arrays. \
 If you want to list all the commands that the second `checkutils.sh` script provides, run `sed -n 's/^\([^(]\+\)()\s{$/\1/p' checkutils.sh` \
-You can also put files that are not related to patches in the `patchset` folder.
+You can also put files that are not related to patches in the `files` folder.
 For example, something additional that will be used later during the execution of the script \
 You can download only frameworks (without patches and script file).